Who Was Crispus Attucks?

 Adams charged that Attucks helped lead the attack, however, debate has raged over how involved he actually was in the fight.
 Future Founding Father Samuel Adams claimed Attucks was simply "leaning on a stick" when the gunshots erupted.

-Accomplishments & Legacy
+Accomplishments and Legacy

 Attucks became a martyr.
 His body was transported to Faneuil Hall, where he and the others killed in the attack were laid in state.
 City leaders waived segregation laws in the case and permitted Attucks to be buried with the others.